 - 4 lbs potatoes - cut into bite sized cubes

 - 1½ cups mayonnaise

 - 2 tbsp lemon juice

 - 2 tsp yellow mustard

 - 1 tsp dried oregano

 - 1 tsp dried chives

-- Mix together all the dressing ingredients in a small bowl, cover and refrigerate to let flavors combine.
+- Mix together all the dressing ingredients in a small bowl, then cover and refrigerate for an hour to let flavors combine.